Save Extra Cost & Increase Your ROI Buy Now

 custom software development lifecycle

-Fig: Custom Software Development Life Cycle
+Fig: Custom Development Life Cycle

-• Application Lifecycle Management
+3. Application Lifecycle Management

-Moreover, Application lifecycle management stages are also called an integrated application lifecycle management process because it brings together all the software departments, for instance, developers, analysts, & testers, to achieve the business goals.
+An integrated application lifecycle management process because it brings together all the software departments, for instance, developers, analysts, & testers, to achieve the business goals.

 Fig: Application Lifecycle Management